hipe/tmx/doc/018-installing-and-deploying-python.md

 # What order to set things up in

-Setting up a new system mostly involves:
+Setting up a new system involves mostly:
 1. typing (or pasting) things into a shell to install packages and
 1. typing (or otherwise installing) config info in config files